bahmutov/npm-install/README.md

 - all environment inputs are done inside the action, so they can be stubbed and controlled during tests
 - there are separate workflows in [.github/workflows](.github/workflows) that match examples.
 Each workflow uses this action to install dependencies

+## Cache Snowballing & Rolling Cache expiry

+By default, this action will cache dependencies using an exacty hashs of the lock file (like `package-lock.json`, `npm-shrinkwrap.json` or `yarn.lock`).
+If you change any dependencies, there will be a cache miss.
+This is the default cache key strategy to avoid unbounded growth of the cache, as if you don't expire the cache, it will continue being added to.
+See [this post](https://glebbahmutov.com/blog/do-not-let-npm-cache-snowball/) for more details on this issue.

+To get better cache hit rates without the cache size snowballing, you can turn on this action's `useRollingCache` option, which will allow old caches to be re-used when your dependencies change, at the expense of some snowballing.
+Instead of letting the cache grow forever, this action resets it every month by including the current month in the cache key.

+The rule of thumb is this: if re-installing your dependencies doesn't take very long, you can avoid superfluous cache restores by keeping `useRollingCache` off.
+This is the recommended setup for small projects.
+For big projects where installing the dependencies takes a long time, and cache restores are faster, `useRollingCache` will provide a performance improvement.

 ## Links